horw/open-telemetry-slides/open-telemetry-slides.md

 - Traces with overall latency
 - Traces from newly deployed services

-But tail sampling can be difficult to implement and operate -->
+But tail sampling can be expensive, as well as difficult to implement and operate -->

 ---